martindocs-contributions/martindocs.github.io/index.md

-# Steps for Git Workflow:
+# Git Workflow
-## Development workflow for Gitflow, based on a feature branching approach.
+## Steps:

-### 1. Create a new Git repository and add the theme
+### 1. Create a new Git repository and add the theme for GitHub pages:
+- Create new repository, click `New repository` and type the name of repo.
+In order to have repository on GitHub pages the name of repo must be: `martindocs.github.io`
 - Add a new file `index.md` and include some markdown.
 - To create a theme for Github Pages, create an `_config.yml` file in the root directory and add the following text:

         title: Git Workflow
-        description: Structured approaches to code changes.
+        description: Development workflow for Gitflow.
         show_downloads: true
         google_analytics:
         theme: jekyll-theme-leap-day